Leg3ndary/Cloud-Tagscript/README.md

 ## Finally

-If you want to learn about how I made everything with python head on over to the [python folder](python)
+If you want to learn about how I made everything with python, head on over to the [python folder](python)

 If you want to learn just about how you can integrate api endpoints with tagscript head on over to the [regular folder](regular)